Kangaroo Point active travel study

 About the project

-It is important to understand your experiences and potential opportunities for active travel in this area as part of this review.
+The focus of the study is to understand experiences and potential opportunities for active travel in this area and understand how, why and when you travel.

 This review is part of our commitment to expand our city’s active transport network to deliver safe, convenient and connected paths and help to improve active transport options for Brisbane residents, visitors and commuters.